mikechau/react-primer-draft/README.md

 ### React Component

 A React component encapsulates everything.
 It does not separate the *view* from the *view logic*, but rather merges the two together.
-Separating these does not really make sense when building a user interface: the view and its view-logic are inevitably tightly coupled.
+Separating these does not really make sense when building a user interface: the view and its view logic are inevitably tightly coupled.
 Rather than jumping between a template file and some sort of view-controller it makes sense to keep them together.
 React *components* are usually small enough that this is not a big deal to have the two together, and if it does get to be too large you can break down your component into smaller components.

 A key point from [the React documentation](http://facebook.github.io/react/docs/):